hsfl/artemis/pages/tutorials/setup/setup2.md

 {% include note.html content="When you paste text into a terminal you must use the
 <kbd>Control</kbd> + <kbd>Shift</kbd> + <kbd>V</kbd> shortcut, and when you copy text from a terminal you must
 use the <kbd>Control</kbd> + <kbd>Shift</kbd> + <kbd>C</kbd> shortcut." %}

+#### Enabling USB in Virtual Machine

+This section will allow you to use USB devices that are attached to your physical machine from the development environment.
+First, download the VirtualBox extension pack [here](https://download.virtualbox.org/virtualbox/6.1.18/Oracle_VM_VirtualBox_Extension_Pack-6.1.18.vbox-extpack).

+When your download is complete, find the file and open it.
+This should give you a prompt in the VirtualBox program, so just follow the steps to install the extension.

+{% include image.html file="/resources/tutorials/setup/part2/usb.png" width="100%" %}

+After the install is complete, highlight the Development Environment and open the Settings menu.
+Select USB, click the box to _Enable USB Controller_, and select _USB 3.0_.
+If only _USB 1.0_ is available, the Extension Pack is not properly installed, so repeat this section.

+Start the machine with your chosen USB device plugged in.
+After logging in and seeing the desktop, select _Devices/USB_ at the top of the window, and select the device you would like to access in the virtual environment (the device will not be accessible in your physical host machine after this step).

+If you'd like to dismount the USB device from your VM, select the device in the _Devices_ menu again.

 ## 3. Update Software